There are two main types of vehicle insurance:

 Your premium depends on factors like the make of car – the size of the engine, your age, your sex, where you keep the car overnight, what the car is used for and who else drives the car.

-More information on how to find cheap insurance can be found here.
+More information on how to find cheap insurance is available from Which?.